 CVP Analysis: Assumptions and Limitations

-While CVP analysis can be a helpful tool, there are some limitations and assumptions that need to be considered when using this tool.
+While CVP analysis can be a helpful tool, some limitations and assumptions need to be considered when using this tool.

 Assumptions of CVP Analysis